thenjiwenketle/HexSoftwares_Superstore_Sales_EDA/README.md

 # HexSoftwares_Superstore_Sales_EDA
 ## Project Overview

 This project analyzes the Superstore retail dataset to understand how the business is performing in terms of sales, profit, and customer behavior.
 Using Python and data visualization tools, it explores patterns across products, regions, and time to uncover useful trends that can support better decision-making.
-The aim is to turn raw sales data into clear, practical insights that can be used for reporting and building dashboards in Power BI.
+The aim is to turn raw sales data into clear, practical insights that can be used for reporting and building dashboards.

 ---